The Faithful City

 The Faithful City is a 1952 American drama film directed by Józef Lejtes and written by Józef Lejtes and Ben Barzman.
 The film stars Jamie Smith, Ben Josef, John Slater, Rahel Marcus, Dina Doron and Didi Ramati.
 The film was released on April 7, 1952, by RKO Pictures.

+It was the first co-production between American and Israeli film companies, and the first American movie to be filmed in Israel.